HSTA VB Active – Enrollment Overview

 - You marry and want to enroll your spouse and/or newly eligible dependent children.
 A copy of your marriage certificate is required.

 - You need to enroll a newborn or newly adopted child.
 In order to add a newly adopted child to your coverage, you must provide appropriate documents verifying the adoption in order to have the application accepted.
 To enroll a newborn you do not need to attach a copy of the birth certificate or submit the social security number.
 A copy of the birth certificate is required only if the child has a different last name from the employee.
-A social security number is required within
+A Social Security Number is required within 60 days from the date of the EUTF Confirmation Notice.

 - You have a change in family status involving the loss of eligibility of a family member (e.g., legal separation, divorce, death, child turns age 26).
 See common qualifying events that allow enrollment changes for active employees for a list of the required documents.